LelsersLasers/EVC-BMS-Frontend/README.md

 - Automatically create a graph from `log.csv`
 - Handle multiple people connecting?
 	- Problem: need to keep the parameter states synced
+	- Solution (for now): display if the fetched data doesn't match the parameters
 - Fix: 5 sec fetch timer??
 	- The fetch seems to not go off at exactly 5 seconds??
 - `/` redirects to the frontend web app